Jim Quirk teaches a wide range of courses in American and comparative politics. He'll serve on the Faculty Senate beginning in Fall 2017.

-Dr Quirk's favorite work outside the classroom includes work in Albania, Bosnia, Bulgaria, Croatia, Mexico, Serbia, and the Kurdistan Region of Iraq; Open World Leadership Center delegations; naval engineering support for The Bishop Group; Middle East Dialogue at Catholic University; and working with AU's Center for Teaching, Research and Learning.
+Dr Quirk's favorite work outside the classroom includes experience in Russia, the Balkans, Mexico, and the Kurdistan Region of Iraq; naval engineering support for The Bishop Group; Middle East Dialogue at Catholic University; ICANN MEAC SWG; and working with AU's Center for Teaching, Research and Learning.

 Mediterranean Quarterly (26:2, June 2015).
 Norman Angell and Alfred Thayer Mahan were two of the leading thinkers on pre–World War I “interdependence,” offering competing lessons on the changes in technology, economics, and security.
 At different times during the twentieth century, each one’s ideas seemed to best explain global politics and strategy.
 This essay reconsiders their ideas in the current era of globalization and global threats.

 Online Learning and the Mobile Student.
 Educause Review article and other research presentations, since 2014.
 Distance learning and online education today.
 Perspectives from students, faculty, and universities.
 Survey of students: social and mobile.

 U.S. Embassy Speakers Series: Serbia 2015.
 Presentations in Belgrade, Novi Sad, and Nis.